zafarrafii/Zaf-Python/README.md

     audio_stft: audio STFT [window_length, number_frames]
 ```

-#### Example: Compute and display the spectrogram from an audio file
+#### Example: compute and display the spectrogram from an audio file
 ```
 # Import modules
 import numpy as np